infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

-# Characteristics of Play in the context of Learning
+# Play in the context of Learning

 ## Joyful and actively engaging
 * Children who perceive an activity as play are more focused, attentive, motivated and show signs of higher well-being while on-task (Howard & McInnes, 2013; Sawyer, 2017)